 Families also may need to pay a lawyer during probate (depending on their state’s probate law), as well as other professionals: real estate pros to ready a house for sale, an accountant to prepare tax filings, and so on.

-Employees whose spouse left complex finances or did not leave a will—which is the case with 80% of Americans—may have to wait a long time to be reimbursed, since the estate must be settled (and all debts and taxes paid) before funds can be released.
+Employees whose spouse left complex finances or did not leave a will—which is the case with 54% of Americans in 2021—may have to wait a long time to be reimbursed, since the estate must be settled (and all debts and taxes paid) before funds can be released.